glotzerlab/signac-examples/projects/flow.hoomd.lj/README.md

 2. All of the operations we will be performing on our data are defined in `project.py`.
 An operation is a function with `job` as its only argument that signac-flow recognizes as a part of your workflow.
     - You can tell which methods are operations because they will have the `@MyProject.operation` decorator, which tells signac-flow that this method is to be treated as an operation associated with `MyProject`.
-    - `operation`s typically have pre- and post- conditions.
+    - `operation`s typically have pre- and post-conditions.
 This is how signac-flow knows when the operation should be run.
 For example, the `initialize()` function has no pre-condition because it must be run first, but has `@MyProject.post.isfile('init.gsd')` as a post-condition.
 This post-condition means that the operation will *not* be run if `init.gsd` exists in the job directory.

 3. Now let's run the operations: